 “You must put purse down,” the silver-haired cab driver said to me in broken English.
 “Down, by feet.”

-We had just arrived at the Lima airport after 20 hours of travel culminated with one hour in a seemingly never-ending queue to get through customs, and had finally escaped into the fresh air of the arrivals area.
-The friendly older gentleman was shuttling us to Miraflores, but as I was slightly delirious I was struggling to understand why he was trying to take my carry-on bag as we hopped into the backseat.
+We had just arrived at the Lima airport after 20 hours of travel, culminated with one hour in a seemingly never-ending queue to get through customs, and had finally escaped into the fresh air of the arrivals area and made it to the taxi stand.
+The friendly older gentleman would be driving us to the touristy Miraflores area, but since I felt slightly delirious I struggled to understand why he was trying to take my carry-on bag as we hopped into the backseat.

 “Put by feet, otherwise they smash your window.”

 Oh.
 Well then.

 And that was my introduction to the joys of getting around Lima, Peru’s bustling capital city.

 I’ll get to the story behind that harsh warning in a second, but first things first: let’s talk about how you actually get to Lima.
 Most tourists arrive by air, touching down at Jorge Chavez International Airport which is actually outside of Lima in a city called Callao.
 Frankly, it’s quite the beast.
 Not only is it about a 45 minute drive from popular areas like San Isidro or Miraflores (without traffic), but it takes a ridiculously long time to get through.

 When you arrive from an international destination, you’ll have to queue up in a nearly hour-long line just to get through immigration, then wait for your bags, and finally go through another line for customs as they screen your bag.
 Fortunately most of the wait is eliminated if you arrive domestically.

 Flying out can be even worse, so be sure to know about this big problem at the airport in Lima before heading to the airport.